AssemblyScript/website/src/runtime.md

 ### Basic values

 Exported functions wrap basic numeric return values to their respective value ranges.
 Basic numeric values passed to exported functions are wrapped to their respective value ranges on demand.
-Functions internal to the module do not provide these guarantees.

 ### Managed values